We offer a range of materials and construction techniques.

 Crocodile, lizard, snake, python, barramundi, ostrich and other specialty leathers are available on request.

-Leathers are also available in different finishes such as: patent, suede, nubuck, foil, embossed, perforated, screen printed, full grain, corrected grain.
+Leathers are also available in different finishes such as: patent, suede, nubuck, foil, embossed, full grain and corrected grain.

-The Yearling leather is sourced directly from northern Italy.
+The Yearling leather is chrome-tanned and sourced directly from north-eastern Italy.

 The Baby Calf leather is vegetable-tanned and sourced from the UK with a portion coming from France.

-Some of our alternative bovine uppers are sourced from the USA and New Zealand.
+The bulk of our bovine uppers for footwear are sourced from Geelong (Victoria).

-Some of our reptile leathers have been on hand for years and are collected where possible.
+Some of our reptile leathers have been on hand for years and are collected where possible, occasionally from the Northern Territory.

 What is the difference between the leathers you mention on your website?

 Bovine leather is the standard leather we use for our accessories and boots.
-It doesn’t have as smooth a grain as the others however nor come to as high a shine.
-It is robust however as long as it is maintained regularly with creamy-based conditioners and waxes to keep the leather nourished as vegetable-tanned leathers should not be left to dry out or they can crack.
+It doesn’t have as smooth a grain as our other leathers nor come to as high a shine.
+It is however a robust choice as long as it is maintained regularly with creamy-based conditioners and waxes to keep the leather nourished.
+Chrome-tanned bovine leathers are a better choice for regularly worn footwear.
+Vegetable-tanned leathers should not be left to dry out or they can crack.
+They are best used on bags for their stiffness.

-Yearling is a younger version of bovine leather and has a smoother finish overall while still maintain good body/weight to the leather.
+Yearling is a younger version of bovine leather and has a smoother finish overall while still maintaining good body/weight to the leather.
 Our Italian yearling leather is chrome-tanned so will be more resilient with wear.
 It still needs to be maintained with creamy-based polishes and can come to a nice shine with some elbow grease.
 It also dyes more readily depending on the desired effect.
+This, along with bovine, is our preferred choice for an everyday sort of shoe.

 Baby calf leather is like the cashmere of leather.
-It is very fine and delicate and is an ideal choice for high gloss potential and formal occasions.
-It does however require the highest maintenance and should not be worn as an everyday shoe.
+It is the most beautiful, is very fine and delicate and is an ideal choice for high gloss potential, formal occasions and infrequent wear.
+It does however require the highest maintenance (regular care of the upper leather) and should not be worn as an everyday shoe.